kgnzt/polyseerio-nodejs/README.md

 ## Usage

-The SDK allows for direct platform interactions as well as a configurable agent that can be used for immediate integration.
+The SDK allows for direct platform interactions as well as the use of a configurable agent that allows for immediate integration.

 Example: (SDK with Agent)